shuangjiezhao/StrainAnalysis/README.md

 # Add COF frame on top of graphene
 sa.add_COF(fig, ax, 'green', 'cof_frame', 'your/path/')
-Documentation
-For more detailed information on the available functions and their usage, please refer to the package documentation.
+```

-Contributing
+## Contributing
 We welcome contributions to this project!
 If you have any ideas, bug fixes, or feature requests, please feel free to submit a pull request.
 Before starting, please review the contributing guidelines.

-License
+## License
 This project is licensed under the MIT License.
-```